Master of Science: Chile

 Commonly the Chilean universities have used "Magíster" for a master's degree, but other than that is similar to the rest of South America.

-Cyprus, Republic of
+Cyprus

 Like all EU member states, the Republic of Cyprus follow the Bologna Process.
 Universities in Cyprus have used either "Magíster Scientiae or Artium" or Master of Arts/Science for a master's degree with 90 to 120 ECTS and duration of studies between 1, 2 and 5 years.

 Czech Republic and Slovakia

 Like all EU member states, Czech Republic and Slovakia follow the Bologna Process.
 Czech Republic and Slovakia both award two different types of master's degrees; both award a title of Mgr. or Ing. to be used before the name.

 Prior to reforms for compliance with the Bologna process, a master's degree could only be obtained after 5 years of uninterrupted study.
 Under the new system, it takes only 2 years but requires a previously completed 3-year bachelor's program (a Bc. title).
 Writing a thesis (in both master's and bachelor's programs) and passing final exams are necessary to obtain the degree.
 It is mostly the case that the final exams cover the main study areas of the whole study program, i.e. a student is required to prove their knowledge in the subjects they attended during the 2 resp.
 3 years of their study.
 Exams also include the defence of a thesis before an academic board.

 Ing.
 (Engineer) degrees are usually awarded for master's degrees achieved in the Natural Sciences or Mathematics-heavy study programmes, whereas an Mgr.
 (Magister) is generally awarded for Master's studies in social sciences, humanities and the arts.